lampmerchant/kgpe-d16/w83795g-cooling.md

 Thermistors
 -----------

-The board has two three-pin headers, TR1 and TR2, into which thermistors provided with the board (with two-pin connectors) can be plugged, leaving the pin closest to the fan connectors unplugged, as shown below.
-Thermistors have no polarity and can be plugged in with either orientation.
+The board has two three-pin headers, TR1 and TR2, into which 10kΩ thermistors can be plugged, connecting to the W83795G's TR2 and
+TR3 inputs.
+Two 10kΩ thermistors with leads ending in two-pin connectors are included with the boxed version of the board.
+The two-pin connectors should be plugged into the side of the three-pin headers facing away from the nearby fan headers, as shown below.
+Thermistors have no polarity and can be plugged inwith either orientation.

 ```
                         |